gsantiago/vanilla-slider/README.md

-# vanilla-slider
+# Vanilla Slider
-A simple slider written in pure JS
+A simple slider written in pure JS.
+It uses CSS transitions for animations.